Welcome to today's edition of the Rush 24-7 podcast.

 That's it's cast in stone.

-It's etched in stone.
+It's etched in stone, whatever the phrase is.

 That's just Romney is the establishment pick.